 Let's discover with us, the real legend of the Northern Lights.

-In high latitudes you might at times experience colored lights shimmering across the night sky, some Inuit- people believed that the spirits of their ancestors could be seen dancing in the flickering aurora.
+Some Inuit- people believed that the spirits of their ancestors could be seen dancing in the flickering aurora.
 Mythological stories tells about aurora borealis as a fire bridge to the sky built by the gods.
-The aurora borealis or aurora australis, the northern or southern lights can be a colorful experience that sometimes can remind of fireworks.
+The aurora borealis from the North, or the aurora australis from the South are the northern or southern lights, can be a colorful experience that sometimes can remind of fireworks.

-“The weather' conditions on the sun that decide whether or not we will see the aurora.”
+“The weather' conditions decide whether or not, we will see the aurora borealis.”